k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation-podman.md

 ### **Step 1**: Install and Validate the Podman Runtime

-If Podman is not already installed on your machine, refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.
+If Podman is not already installed on your machine, refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.

 The recommended approach is to install **Podman** using your Linux distribution's package manager.
 This will install the Podman engine and CLI tools.
 You must also install **Podman Compose**, which provides Compose YAML support for Podman-based environments.

 Please follow the steps in the **Podman and Podman Compose Installation** guide to complete the installation and validate your setup.
-Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.
+Please refer to the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Podman.html">Podman and Podman Compose Installation</a> topic.

 ### **Step 2**: Setup

 You can download the distribution (recommended) or using a Git, “clone” the K2view Blueprints to "download" them.
 These blueprints incorporate the Fabric Docker Compose Runtime installation files.
 The K2view Blueprints are hosted on GitHub.com (Internet access is required).

-Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
+Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in the "persistent-data" folder of your installation directory (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
 The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.
 This is a per-space configuration.

 *Select a Base Directory for your Download and Installation Directory Locations*